-2.18.12.9.4 Procedural Violations of Grievance Hearing Proceedings

-Allegations that specific provisions of this Grievance Policy were violated during Grievance Hearing proceedings shall not constitute grounds for a grievance under the provisions of Section 2.18, but shall receive due consideration at the appeal level.
+2.18.12.9.4 Procedural Violations of Grievance Hearing Proceedings proceedings shall not constitute grounds for a grievance under the provisions of Section 2.18, but shall receive due consideration at the appeal level.
 The sole exception to this provision shall be violations of the confidentiality provisions in Section 2.18.16, which shall be grievable.